Key Requirements for HAZMAT Transportation Employees

 Security Awareness Training (49 CFR 172.704(a)(4))

-Security awareness training is also very critical because transportation of hazardous materials presents a very big risk both to the health and safety of the employees involved.
-It is a mandatory requirement for all hazmat employees to go through this training module.
-As, It helps them identify potential security risks as a result of any hazmat mishandling, misrepresentation, or misinformation.
+Security awareness training is also very critical because transportation of hazardous materials presents a significant risk both to the health and safety of the employees involved.
+It is a mandatory requirement for all hazmat employees to go through this training module, as it helps them identify potential security risks resulting from any hazmat mishandling, misrepresentation, or misinformation.
 It also prescribes various methods to improve transportation security when moving hazardous materials from one location to another.
-If you have any employees that are responsible for implementing DOT security plans in your company, they must receive this training as well.
-Similarly, any employees performing specific duties under that security plan should also complete the in-depth security training (172.704 (a)(5)).
-This module is 100% company-specific and it should be created by the individual enterprise only.
+If you have any employees responsible for implementing DOT security plans in your company, they must receive this training as well.
+Similarly, any employees performing specific duties under that security plan should also complete the in-depth security training (172.704(a)(5)).
+This module is 100% company-specific and should be created by the individual enterprise only.

-Function-specific Training (49 CFR 172.704(a)(2))
+Function-Specific Training (49 CFR 172.704(a)(2))

 Prevent Hazardous Headaches by Maintaining Your Records